Paychex Dividend For Income And Growth

 Paychex Dividend Payout Ratio Based On Free Cash Flow

-Over the past year, the dividend has accounted for even less of the company’s free cash flow at about 70%.
+Over the past 3-years, the company’s growing dividend has accounted for even less of its free cash flow at about 68%.

 A lower dividend payout ratio is a positive metric.
 It shows the company has ample room to raise the dividend in the coming years.